 The 2012 SC Alzheimer's Disease Registry Annual Report identified 82,772 persons in South Carolina living with a diagnosis of dementia as of January 1, 2010.
 The Registry tracks information from January 1, 2010 through December 31, 2010, the most current period with available and comprehensive data.
-Approximately 287,000 persons care for these individuals (based on statistics provided by the Alzheimer's Association "2013 Alzheimer's Disease Facts and Figures").
+In 2014 in South Carolina, approximately 295,000 persons care for these individuals (based on statistics provided by the Alzheimer's Association "2015 Alzheimer's Disease Facts and Figures").
 The Alzheimer's Association report projects a 49% increase in the number of persons affected by Alzheimer's disease and other related dementias between 2000 and 2025.
 A recent study by the National Institute on Aging suggests that those numbers may be higher since the declining death rate after age 65 may mean that more people will survive to the oldest ages (after 85) where the risk for Alzheimer's disease and other disorders is the greatest.
 Therefore, this is an issue of growing concern and underscores the need for development of community-based services.

-Eighty percent of care provided at home is delivered by family caregivers (Alzheimer's Association "2013 Alzheimer's Disease Facts and Figures").
-The physical, emotional, and financial demands on unpaid caregivers are huge, especially for those caring for a person with dementia.
-Sixty-one percent of family caregivers of people with Alzheimer's and other dementias rated the emotional stress of caregiving as high or very high.
-Moreover, approximately 39 percent of family caregivers of people with Alzheimer's and other dementias report symptoms of depression (Alzheimer's Association "2013 Alzheimer's Disease Facts and Figures").
+Eighty-five percent of care provided at home is delivered by family caregivers (Alzheimer's Association "2015 Alzheimer's Disease Facts and Figures").
+In 2014, nearly 336 million hours of unpaid care was reported by those caring for an individual with Alzheimer's or other dementia.
+The estimated value of care by family and unpaid caregivers in South Carolina alone was over \$4 billion in 2014 (Alzheimer's Association "2015 Alzheimer's Disease Facts and Figures").
+The physical, emotional, and financial demands on unpaid caregivers are huge, especially for those caring for a person with dementia. fifty-nine percent of family caregivers of people with Alzheimer's and other dementias rated the emotional stress of caregiving as high or very high.
+Moreover, approximately 40 percent of family caregivers of people with Alzheimer's and other dementias report symptoms of depression (Alzheimer's Association "2015 Alzheimer's Disease Facts and Figures").
 Families want to keep their loved ones at home.
 However, the absence of supportive services which enable families to care for their loved ones at home may lead to premature placements in an institutional setting, thereby increasing the economic cost to the state and the psychological cost to the family caregivers.